 What you find is that it’s a short course long on character.
 The maintenance crew takes care of the course, and the course takes care of its golfers.
 Over at the bar and grill, patrons are taken care of with ice-cold domestic and import beers, grilled hot dogs, and weekly lunch specials like the pulled pork sandwich.
 Golfers that frequent public courses think that a boiled hot dog and a Milky Way constitutes a sufficient lunch at the turn, but they will be relieved and perhaps surprised to know that this clubhouse puts a little more on your plate.

 Then, there are the members…

 These are the regulars who can be seen on the course and in the clubhouse weekend in and weekend out.
-A membership is $1,050 per season, and then $650 for a second family member, such as a spouse or sibling.
-Members enjoy reserved tee times Saturdays and Sundays until 11am, and a host of tournaments throughout the season, culminating in the club championship in late August.
+A membership is $1,100 per season, and then $650 for a second family member, such as a spouse or sibling.
+Members enjoy reserved tee times Saturdays, Sundays and holidays until 11:30am, and a host of tournaments throughout the season, culminating in the club championship in late August.

 An associate membership (18-35 years old) is $700, and a junior membership (under 18) is $375.
 Half-season memberships are offered toward the end of July.
 Want to play only on weekdays?
 There’s a membership for that, too ($525)

 Longtime member Kevin Dwyer says it starts with the people: “what I really like is the relaxed atmosphere.
 It doesn’t matter where you come from.
 If you’re a nice guy or lady, you’ve got friends automatically.